jundalisay/superb/content/en/research/newton/principia/book-1/sec-02/prop-04.md

 ### Corollary 4

-If the periodic times and the velocities are both in the subdu of the radii, the centripetal forces will be equal among them ratio plicate selves and the contrary.
+If the periodic times and the velocities are both in the subduplicate ratio of the radii, the centripetal forces will be equal among themselves and the contrary.

 ### Corollary 5